Core Faculty

 Professor, Physical Therapy Department

-Dr. Mark Wiegand is the Associate Provost in the Office of Academic Affairs, Dean of the College of Health Professions and a professor in the Doctor of Physical Therapy Program at Bellarmine University.
-He has taught in anatomy and neuroscience to physical therapy, occupational therapy and medical students.
+Dr. Mark Wiegand has taught in anatomy and neuroscience to physical therapy, occupational therapy and medical students.
 His professional interests include the role of service learning and professional development in physical therapy education.
-Dr. Wiegand is married to Dr. Judy Wiegand, PT, is the father of five adult children, and has four (and one on the way) grandchildren.
+Dr. Wiegand is married to Dr. Judy Wiegand, PT, is the father of five adult children, and has seven grandchildren.

 Professor